-The Trust has implemented GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
+The Trust's financial statements are presented in accordance with GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
 This statement requires, among other things, additional disclosures and descriptive information about classes of plan members, plan investments and significant assumptions used to measure the total OPEB liability.